visualbis/valqsaurus/docs/storage/export-as-datasource.md

 sidebar_label: Export Data To Web
 ---

-import useBaseUrl from "@docusaurus/useBaseUrl"; // Add to the top of the file below the front matter. import Link from '@docusaurus/Link';
+import useBaseUrl from "@docusaurus/useBaseUrl";
+import Link from '@docusaurus/Link';
 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-**Export As Datasource** feature allows the data Series(Baseline, Comparison, Historical, and Planning Series) and Scenarios of a ValQ model to be made available in a JSON format on the web.
+**Export As Datasource** feature allows the *Data Series* (Baseline, Comparison, Historical, and Planning Series) and *Scenarios* of a ValQ model to be made available in a JSON format on the web.
 This Web URL will be a protected resource and an authorization key will be needed to access the JSON data.
-This feature can be used in some use cases like
+This feature can be used in some use cases like:
 - Writing back the data from ValQ to a source system by reading the JSON
-- Import the data back to the Power BI report (Using Power BI's Get Data from Web feature)
+- Import the data back to the Power BI report (Using Power BI's "*Get Data from Web*" feature)

 > Note: The authorization key will be generated and will be available only to the report admins.